 The Skunk lived with us for some months after that.
 We didn’t hold that evening against him, we just kept more distance and moved kinda slow around him.
 And as he came of age he too started to travel further and further from home.

-But curiously, he didn’t disappear entirely one day the way that Dr. Simpson and the squirrel did.
+But curiously, he didn’t disappear entirely one day the way that Dr. Simpson and the flying squirrel had.
 Instead, he came home less and less often.
 He started by staying out overnight.
 He’d come back to eat the dog food out of the bowl with Puppy, they were great friends, they’d chow down together, and then he’d disappear for another couple days.
 Then his absences grew longer and longer, and one day he stopped coming back to eat at all.

 And late one afternoon, with the golden sunlight slanting far and low across the fields, we saw The Skunk sitting out on that hillside, just sitting at the top of the field and looking at the ranch house.
 We all went out to see if it really was him, and it was.
 He was dignified in his greeting, skunks are great on their dignity, but he kept a bit of distance, he didn’t want us to get close to him.
 We weren’t to enthusiastic in that regard either.
 But he didn’t run away.
 We sat with him a while, and after we left to return to the ranch house he stayed and watched us walk back.
 We waved goodbye to him.